ETIMEDOUT

 • Add retries: Network issues can be transient

-UptimeSignal monitors response times and alerts you when endpoints become slow or unresponsive.
+UptimeSignal monitors response times and alerts you when endpoints stop responding.